Kinto/kinto/cliquet_docs/api/resource.rst

 * ``200 OK``: The request was processed
 * ``304 Not Modified``: Collection did not change since value in ``If-None-Match`` header
 * ``400 Bad Request``: The request querystring is invalid
+* ``406 Not Acceptable``: The client doesn't accept supported responses Content-Type.
 * ``412 Precondition Failed``: Collection changed since value in ``If-Match`` header